postalserver/docs/content/3.features/click-and-open-tracking.md

 1. Adding CNAME record for `click.yourdomain.com` to previously configured `track.postal.example.com` followed by Caddy additional configuration.
 2. Configuring custom proxy for `click.yourdomain.com` on your webserver.

-Then you need to configure particular Postal service :
-1. Find the web server you wish to enable tracking on in the Postal web interface
-2. Go to the **Domains** item
-3. Select **Tracking Domains**
-4. Click **Add a tracking domain**
-5. Enter the domain that you have configured and choose the configuration you want to use.
-It is **highly** recommended that you use SSL for these connections.
-Anything else is likely to cause problems with reputation and user experience.

 ### Additional Caddy configuration

 If you used Caddy as proxy for overall Postal traffic it easy to add additional proxy its config `/opt/postal/config/Caddyfile`: